RESEARCH CONTINUITY: UCI Animal Care & Research

 - When you plan to start work and when you anticipate finishing,

 - How they can reach you in case of an emergency, and

 - How you can reach them in case you experience an emergency or other urgent situation while working alone.

-- If safety procedures require working with a buddy, the employees should always adhere to the social distancing guidelines except when doing so would endanger the safety and wellbeing of one or both employees.
+- If safety procedures require working with a buddy, the employees should always adhere to their team’s approved research transition plan and plans for physical distancing in ULAR space except when doing so would endanger the safety and wellbeing of one or both employees.

 UCI’s research community has responded quickly and risen to the challenges of the COVID-19 crisis.